Change Makers

 “And clean water.
 Have you ever gone without clean water or even water?
 And yet there’s people walking 15 to 20 miles to just fetch two gallons of clean water somewhere, and it’s not enough.”

-To date, through the Hood to Coast Relay race — a fundraising venue in which participants run 199 miles from Oregon’s Mt.
-Hood to the Pacific coast — Lopez hopes his team surpasses the $4 million mark in funds raised this year.
+Since 2013, through the Hood to Coast Relay race — a fundraising venue in which participants run 199 miles from Oregon’s Mt.
+Hood to the Pacific coast — Lopez and Team World Vision have raised $10.2 million.

 Lopez Lomong sports his Team World Vision orange face paint and is ready to race at the start of the 2016 Hood to Coast Relay.

-“I was more thinking about maybe $1,000, but $4 million is fantastic, and it’s a blessing,” Lopez says.
-“God is with us, and God wants us to be able to continue doing this, providing clean water for the innocent people, women, children, and elderly in South Sudan and around the world.”
+Lopez says, “God is with us, and God wants us to be able to continue doing this, providing clean water for the innocent people, women, children, and elderly in South Sudan and around the world.”

 Lopez has seen World Vision’s work up close and has seen the impact it’s making on people and their communities.